Sequential Solutions in Machine Scheduling Games: Appendix

 The remaining case is the following one.

-\begin{claim} If the first player $J_d$ who deviates is in $\{J_{1}, \ldots, J_k\}$, then any subgame perfect equilibrium has the makespan at most $(t+1)\cdot OPT$ where $t=k+1-d$. \end{claim} \begin{proof}[of Claim] The proof is by induction on $t$.
+\begin{claim} If the first player $J_d$ who deviates is in $\{J_{1}, \ldots, J_k\}$, then any subgame perfect equilibrium has makespan at most $(t+1)\cdot OPT$ where $t=k+1-d$. \end{claim} \begin{proof}[of Claim] The proof is by induction on $t$.
 For $t=1$, the deviating player is the last in $\{J_{1}, \ldots, J_k\}$, i.e., $J_k$.
-Recall that if $J_k$ does not deviate, then by the previous claim, $J_k$ guarantees her cost to be at most $OPT$.
+Note that, if $J_k$ does not deviate, then by the previous claim, $J_k$ guarantees her cost to be at most $OPT$.
 Thus, if $J_k$ deviates to $M_2$, then in the resulting equilibrium schedule she cannot pay more, i.e., she pays at most $OPT$.
 We now argue that if $J_k$ deviates, $M_1$ will have, in the resulting equilibrium, load at most $2\cdot OPT$.
-Clearly, in the resulting equilibrium, load on $M_2$ is at most $OPT$.
+Clearly, in the resulting equilibrium, the load on $M_2$ is at most $OPT$.
 Some of the jobs among $J_{k+1},\ldots,J_n$ may be assigned to $M_1$ in this equilibrium.
-Moving them all to machine $M_2$ will result in load on $M_2$ being at most $2\cdot OPT$ (since all these jobs are, in the optimum solution, on $M_2$).
-Hence, each of the jobs among $J_{k+1},\ldots,J_n$ that decided to move to $M_1$ in the resulting equilibrium cannot have a worse cost than that of staying on $M_2$, which guarantees cost at most $2\cdot OPT$.
+Moving them all to machine $M_2$ will result in a load on $M_2$ being at most $2\cdot OPT$ (since all these jobs are, in the optimum solution, on $M_2$).
+Hence, each job among $J_{k+1},\ldots,J_n$ that decided to move to $M_1$ in the resulting equilibrium cannot have a worse cost than that of staying on $M_2$, which guarantees cost at most $2\cdot OPT$.

-If the first player who deviates from the optimal assignment is $J_{k-t}$, then we argue similarly that the makespan is at most $(t+1) \cdot OPT$.
-By induction we can assume that if player $J_{k-t}$ stays on the first machine then she is guaranteed to pay at most $t\cdot OPT$, while if she deviates then we know she is paying at most $t\cdot OPT$ on the second machine.
-In the latter case, if any player $J_{k+1}, \ldots, J_{n}$ deviates from the second machine to the first machine then she is paying at most $(t+1) \cdot OPT$, because otherwise she would stay on the second machine and pay at most $(t+1) \cdot OPT$.
-Therefore, by induction we get that this sequence results into a solution which has a makespan at most $(k+1)\cdot OPT$, which completes the proof. \end{proof}
+For $t>0$, the first player who deviates from the optimal assignment is $J_{k-t}$.
+We argue similarly that the makespan is at most $(t+1) \cdot OPT$.
+By induction we can assume that if player $J_{k-t}$ stays on the first machine then she is guaranteed to pay at most $t\cdot OPT$.
+Since in the subgame perfect equilibrium $J_{k-t}$ chooses the second machine, we know that she is paying at most $t\cdot OPT$ on the second machine.
+Thus, the cost on the second machine is at most $t\cdot OPT$.
+We next argue that the cost on the first machine is at most $(t+1)\cdot OPT$.
+If no player in $\{J_{k+1}, \ldots, J_{n}\}$ chooses the first machine, then the cost of this machine is at most $OPT$.
+Otherwise, if some player $J''$ in $\{J_{k+1}, \ldots, J_{n}\}$ chooses the first machine, then we show that she is paying at most $(t+1) \cdot OPT$, thus implying that the cost of the first machine is at most $(t+1) \cdot OPT$.
+This is because, if $J''$ would choose the second machine, she would pay at most $(t+1) \cdot OPT$: indeed, the cost on the second machine was at most $t \cdot OPT$ and even if all players after $J''$ choose $M_2$, they will contribute at most another additional factor $OPT$ (because the players after $J''$ are in $\{J_{k+1}, \ldots, J_{n}\}$).